navinsylvester/cinephile/README.md

 cinephile
 =========

 Python CLI tool to scan movie directory recursively, normalize the filename and retrieve useful information from imdb.
-Cinephile can also be used to fetch subtitle file for a particular movie.
+Cinephile can also be used to fetch subtitle file for a particular movie in preferred language.
 See instructions below on how to use the tool.

 Features
 ========